-Course grading and evaluation will be conducted according to the following elements:
+Course grading and evaluation will be conducted according to the following:

 Midterm Exam 20%

-Final Exam 25%
+Final Exam 20%

-Cases (done in teams):
+Business Case Reports (done in teams):

-Case #1 10%
+Case #1 (written report) 10%

-Case #2 10%
+Case #2 (written report & class presentation) 15%

 Presentation on Ethical Situation

 Presentation itself (done in teams) 10%

 Written self-assessment (done individually) 5%

 Business and the Bible journal 10%

 Class Participation 10%

-To pass the course, students must achieve an overall grade of at least 50%, AND must obtain at least 50% (35 of 70) on the elements marked by an asterisk.
+To pass the course, students must achieve an overall grade of at least 50%, AND must obtain at least 50% (33 of 65) on the elements marked by an asterisk.
 That is, students must earn a combined passing grade on the non-group elements in order to pass the course.